lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/14+ The looking-glass.md

 The pain of backlash ran through her with an intensity of flashing electricity surge, directly into her skull and then down the backbone.
 Sunset gasped, ceased all attempt at magic, and jerked back: "What was that!?"

 "Sorry, I should've warned you!"
-Starlight turned to her, worriying, "This thing doesn't wants to be touched."
+Starlight turned to her, worriying, "This thing doesn't want to be touched."

-"I've figured," Sunset winced, holding onto the tingling horn, "You mean to say it has a will of it's own?"
+"Yeah, I've noticed," Sunset winced, holding onto the tingling horn, "You speak as if it has its own will."

-"Well, it [i]is[/i] made from the Elements of Harmony," Starlight looked at her pathetically, "Who's to say?
+"Well, it [i]is[/i] made from the Elements of Harmony," Starlight gave a pathetic look, "Who's to say?
 The girls couldn't lift it too, so it's just hanging there..."

 "I see...
 Did you try to communicate with it?"